THUKElab/FLUB/README.md

 # FLUB

-Data and codes for the paper "When LLMs Meet Cunning Questions: A Fallacy Understanding Benchmark for Large Language Models"
+Data and codes for the paper "When LLMs Meet Cunning Texts: A Fallacy Understanding Benchmark for Large Language Models"